riedyw/PoshFunctions/Docs/ConvertTo-Base64.md

 ```

 ## DESCRIPTION
-ConvertTo-Base64 converts a normal string to a base 64 string
+ConvertTo-Base64 converts a normal string to a base 64 string.
+Function
+aliased to 'Base64Encode'.

 ## EXAMPLES